AdaCore/training_material/courses/rust_essentials/glossary.md

 ### Expression

-Use for Rust code that evaluates to a value.
+Use for Rust code that evaluates to a value or diverges without producing one.

 Examples:
 - `if` expression